vijaya0709/n26/README.md

  Every Time a new transaction happened, this endpoint will be called.

  Where:
- ● amount​ ​-​ transaction amount
+ amount:  transaction amount
- ● timestamp​ - ​transaction time in epoch in millis in UTC time zone (this is not current timestamp)
+ timestamp:transaction time in epoch in millis in UTC time zone (this is not current timestamp)

  Returns: Empty body with either 201 or 204.